The latest news and media releases from KPMG in Australia.

 KPMG responds to the Murray Inquiry, released today.

-KPMG Australia has appointed Paul Howes a director in its market-leading Advisory practice, commencing on 21 July 2014.
+KPMG has appointed Paul Howes a director in its market-leading Advisory practice, commencing on 21 July 2014.

 KPMG celebrates the appointment of 38 new partners and executive directors, up from 35 last year, reflecting investment across all divisions.